ngtranthanhtoan/business-301-executive-leadership/executive_leadership_301_chapter_9.md

 ---

 ## Culture → Product → Culture Loop
-- Culture shapes **how products are built**.
-- Products shape **customer experience**.
-- Customer expectations feed back into **internal behaviors**.

-Example:
-Amazon’s obsession with speed and low prices reinforced customer expectations, which in turn pushed internal teams to maintain operational excellence.
+Culture shapes how products are built, which in turn shapes customer experience, and customer expectations feed back into internal behaviors.
+For example, Amazon’s obsession with speed and low prices reinforced customer expectations, pushing internal teams to maintain operational excellence.

 ---

 ## Defining Culture Intentionally
-1. **Values** — 4–6 clear, specific, non-generic beliefs.
-2. **Behaviors** — Each value mapped to visible actions and anti-patterns.
-3. **Stories** — Real examples of the values in action.
-4. **Rituals** — Regular practices that reinforce values.
-5. **Symbols** — Visual cues, language, and traditions that signal what matters.
+Define culture with 4–6 clear, specific, non-generic values; map each value to visible actions and anti-patterns; include real examples of values in action through stories; establish regular practices that reinforce values via rituals; and use visual cues, language, and traditions as symbols that signal what matters.

 ---